 At all times while playing the violin, I work at checking that I have a good posture.
 In standing, I stand upright and not slouch as that will cause undue stress to the back.
 In sitting I make sure that my feet are in a 90 degree angle and that I am not sitting completely into my seat but a little more towards the edge.
 To help me with this, I use Backjoy, a nifty contraption that enables me to sit with less strain on my back.

 I also check that my fingers are in the correct position and that my thumb is not pressed too tightly against the neck.
 When I am playing the different strings, I coincide the angle of my elbows and arms accordingly and not use my back or neck to compensate the movement instead.

 Finger no.4 which is our pinky is often overstretched when doing 10ths or playing octaves with alternating 1-3 and 2-4 fingerings.
 Sometimes to avoid an entire change in position, we can also stretch out 4th finger to reach the note (for example a C on E string in the first position).
 When encountering rigorous practise involving a lot of stretching of the 4th finger it is best to be cautious to do the practise efficiently only for a very short while and not to dwell too long in over stretching this.

 5. Take breaks

 If having a five hour practise schedule, it is not advisable to practise all five hours at a go.
-Personally do one and a half hours at a go but it would be better to do 55minutes and then take at least a 5 minute break before moving on to the next section of practise.
+Personally, I do one and a half hours at a go but it would be more realistic usually to break the praictise up into one hour routines-55minutes practise and then take at least a 5 minute break before moving on to the next section of practise.
 This gives your body a break and stretch in between, your eyes and mind will also thank you for this short breather.
 And you can find your practise a lot more effective than to have gone on the whole duration at one go without stopping.

 6. Go for periodic massages